xArm-Developer/xarm_ros2/ReadMe.md

 - (2022-09-07) Update submodule xarm-sdk to version 1.11.0
 - (2022-09-09) [Beta]Support Humble version
 - (2022-10-10) xarm_api adds some services
-- (2022-12-15) Add parameter `add_realsense_d435i` to load realsense D435i camera model and support gazebo simulation
+- (2022-12-15) Add parameter `add_realsense_d435i` to load RealSense D435i camera model and support gazebo simulation
 - (2023-03-29) Added the launch parameter `model1300` (default is false), and replaced the model of the end of the xarm robot arm with the 1300 series
 - (2023-04-20) Update the URDF file, adapt to ROS1 and ROS2, and load the inertia parameters of the link from the configuration file according to the SN
 - (2023-04-20) Added the launch parameter `add_d435i_links` (default is false), which supports adding the link relationship between D435i cameras when loading the RealSense D435i model.
 It is only useful when `add_realsense_d435i` is true